 - Pet Dander

 Just like humans, animals naturally shed tiny flakes of skin.
 This is known as pet dander.
 Many people are highly allergic to pet dander and the most common pets that trigger these symptoms are cats and dogs.
 Often, you’ll experience a runny nose, sneezing, itchy and watery eyes, and in severe cases wheezing and coughing.
+Luckily, there are simple ways for getting rid of pet dander inside the home.

 Mold is often found in moist, dark places, yet the microscopic spores can easily float from room to room.
 When inhaled into the lungs, these mold spores can cause chronic allergic reactions.
 The most common symptoms include runny nose, coughing, wheezing and sneezing.